 Private law employment contracts can, in principle, be terminated for any reasons except for undue reasons and, as a general principle, terminations do not lead to any statutory law obligations to render severance payments.
 The statutory period of notice is between one and three months, depending on the accrued duration of the employment relationship, but the parties are free to agree on another notice period, as long as the notice period is the same for both parties and amounts to at least one month.
-Nevertheless, the principle of freedom to terminate the employment contract is limited in two ways.
-First, there is a protection from unlawful dismissal (missbräuchliche Kündigung).
+Nevertheless, the principle of freedom to terminate the employment contract is limited in two ways: first, there is a protection from unlawful dismissal (missbräuchliche Kündigung).
 A notice of termination is, e.g., unlawful where given because of an attribute pertaining to the person of the other party or because the other party in good faith asserts claims under the employment relationship (retaliation).
 The party having received the unlawful notification may raise a claim for compensation in an amount up to six monthly salaries (in addition to the salary payment).
-Furthermore, there are restricted periods during which the parties are not allowed to terminate the employment contract (Kündigung zur Unzeit, e.g. during a certain period while the employee through no fault of his or her own is partially or entirely prevented from working by illness or accident, or during the pregnancy of an employee and the 16 weeks following birth).
+Second, there are restricted periods during which the parties are not allowed to terminate the employment contract (Kündigung zur Unzeit), e.g. during a certain period while the employee through no fault of his or her own is partially or entirely prevented from working due to illness or accident, or during the pregnancy of an employee and the 16 weeks following birth.
+The termination of an employment contract during such period is not effective.